woszhuting2012/traffic-data-under-dp/README.md

 EPSILON: Privacy budget.

-START_TIME, END_TIME: Statistics of the start and end time points of vehicles.
+START_TIME: Statistics of the start time points of trajectories.

-block_x, block_y, UNIT_LEN: The position and size of district.

 NET_NAME: Name of network, 'bolognaringway' and 'pasubio' are available in our experiments.

 TIMESTEP: Timeslot of experiment.
-We set it to 450s in experiments.

-MAX_TRA: Maximum trajectory length.

 Make parameters effective:
 ```